Dreaght/gpu-screen-recorder-ui/README.md

 # FAQ
 ## I get an error when trying to start the gpu-screen-recorder-ui.service systemd service
-If you have previously used the flatpak version of GPU Screen Recorder with the new UI then non-flatpak version of the systemd service will conflict with that.
+If you have previously used the flatpak version of GPU Screen Recorder with the new UI then the non-flatpak version of the systemd service will conflict with that.
 Run `gsr-ui` to fix that.